ServiceStackApps/Chat/README.md

     cmd.{handler}${jQuerySelector}

-An concrete example for calling the above API would be:
+A concrete example for calling the above API would be:

     cmd.paintGreen$#btnPaint